ataiva-software/vertex/docs/getting-started/development.md

 # Development Guide

-This guide helps you set up a development environment for Eden and understand the codebase structure.
+This guide helps you set up a development environment for Vertex and understand the codebase structure.

 ## Prerequisites